cjp2014p/civ-ipriot-smiley/knowledge_and_evidence.md

 1. Does the code's author believe that every `Smiley` should be able to blink?
 Explain.

 > The author does not believe that every `Smiley` should be able to blink, as they have put the `blink` method in a
-> separate class that is not referenced in every implementation of `Smiley`.
+> separate class that is not referenced in `Smiley`.
 >

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.

 > The smileys that blink, currently, are only `Happy`.
-The author expects all instances of this class to blink in the same
+The author does not expect all instances of this class to blink in the same
-> way as they have hardset the value of the delay attribute within the blink method.
-The blink will last `0.25`.
+> way as each instance can specify the value of `delay` within the blink method.
 >

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.